alexch/codelikethis/public/projects/installfest.md

 # Mac Homebrew

+Homebrew is a package manager for MacOS that lets you install tools directly from the Terminal.
+Once it's installed, it's generally easier to use Homebrew than to use a web browser and graphical installer app.

 These instructions are for recent versions of MacOS.
 If these do not work for you, don't worry; cancel out and follow the instructions above instead.

-Homebrew is a package manager for MacOS that lets you install tools directly from the Terminal.
-Once it's installed, it's generally easier to use Homebrew than to use a web browser and graphical installer app.
+## XCode Command-Line Tools

+1. Open **Terminal** and type

+        xcode-select --install
+2. On the dialog box, click the **Install** button
+3. Wait several minutes for the download to complete

 ## Homebrew